 Lance Somerfeld, NYC Dads Group: My New Year’s resolution is to be more selfish (the first few months) — meeting up with friends more frequently, hitting the gym more regularly, going to my own doctor appointments, and catching a few more movies/shows/concerts/sporting events — because once baby No. 2 arrives, my free time will slowly dissipate.

-Jeff Tepper, Dallas Dads Group: For me its about continuing to work on balance with respect to family, work and self in a world where time limitations are getting more and more hindering as life gets more complicated.
+Jeff Tepper, Dallas Dads Group: For me, my New Year’s resolutions are about continuing to work on balance with respect to family, work and self in a world where time limitations are getting more and more hindering as life gets more complicated.

 Victor Aragon, Chicago Dads Group: I want to be a better provider for my family.
 I’ve been unemployed since June and although I try to keep my spirits high around my kids, I feel like I failed them.
 The school system here is changing in a way that makes me second guess if I want to continue teaching.
 Every month we struggle to pay our bills and I just want to be able to sleep not worrying about what we are behind on.
 So I guess my resolution is to make sure my family has what they need and for them not to worry about our financial situation.